algosup/2023-2024-project-3-virtual-processor-team-1/Documents/TechnicalSpecifications.md

 The process for the tokenisation is the following:

    - The program will read the array line by line
-   - Then it will check every word of the line and it will create a token with the type right type  and value according to the word
+   - Then it will check every word of the line and it will create a token with the right type  and value according to the word.
+For this step, the "strcpm" function will be used to compare the word with the list of instructions, registers and operands.
+It's easy to implement and it's efficient.
    - Finally, it will replace each instruction, register and operand of the original array with the corresponding token

 Each token will be represented by a struct with the following attributes: